Keyboard shortcuts

 /path/to/my_project/MyProject.sysml

-KerML (and by extension in SysML v2) specification calls a project dependency a usage.
 Each usage is identified by an Internationalized Resource Identifier (IRI) with an optional version constraint.
 To add dependencies, use the sysand add command.
 The simplest way to use it is to give an IRI to a package you want to install from the Sysand Package Index.
-You can find the IRI (and the full install command) in the card of the package on the index website.
-For example, to install the standard Function Library, run:
+You can find the IRI (and the full install command) in the card of the package on the index.
+It is also possible to install packages from the URL that points to the .kpar file or to a directory that contains the project.

-$ sysand add https://www.omg.org/spec/KerML/20250201/Function-Library.kpar
+sysand add urn:kpar:sysmod

 $ sysand info